aoifem1/IFTTT_to_AWS/README.md

 ![alt text](IFTTTAction1.PNG)

-The 'URL' is the endpoint of your AWS API Gateway received above.
+- **'URL'**: The endpoint of your AWS API Gateway received above.
 The type of HTTP request we are using is 'POST'.

-If you wish to add information from the trigger (i.e. Date+Time service), or add your own JSON code, then select 'application/json' as the content type.
+- **Content Type**: If you wish to add information from the trigger (i.e. Date+Time service), or add your own JSON code, then select 'application/json'.

-The 'body' will contain the JSON file you wish to send to AWS.
-If you want to send data from the 3rd party app instead, then select 'add ingredient' button.
+- **'Body'** will contain the JSON file you wish to send to AWS.
+If you want to send data from the 3rd party app instead, then select *'add ingredient'* button.